opalmedapps/docs/docs/user/opal/opaladmin/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Accessing and Navigating in OpalAdmin
+# Accessing and Navigating in Opal Admin

 These instructions explain how to access and navigate within Opal Admin.